PART 4: POST-PRODUCTION

 Over the course of the first couple years of the project when I was shooting, I had been in touch with a few editors who had shown interest in taking care of the post production.
 But as the editing phase approached, I realized that I would do the editing myself.
 It was just the nature of the film that made it difficult for me to hand over my rushes to an outside editor.
 I had shot plenty of things on the fly, knowing that I would build the film in the editing room.
 My film had no screenplay, no precise shot-list, no storyboard.
 I had hours and hours of disjointed rushes (not to mention the 13 hours of interviews) that if I handed everything over to 10 different editors, they would make 10 completely different films.

 Editors are often considered the “third writer” of a film anyways, but the degree to which this is actually consequential really depends on how the film was shot.
 Typically, feature films still constrain the editors with the screenplay and the footage.
 The editor can only deviate so much from the material handed to him from those who came before.
 Here, these constraints were virtually non-existent.
 The film was entirely in my head and was going to be made in the cutting room.
 If I got an editor, I would essentially have to sit through the whole process with him and walk him through what I wanted.
 It was just not efficient.
 Plus I couldn’t expect from anyone else the type of commitment required to edit this film, given the lack of pay.
 So, much like the decision to act in the film, the decision to edit was one I took initially out of necessity.
-And while my displeasure with acting more or less faded away as the production unfolded, editing didn’t grow on me at all.
-It was a truly a long and painful process.

 To paraphrase Douglas Adams, editing is easy, you just have to stare at your footage until your forehead bleeds.
 The reason it was so difficult was precisely because I didn’t have a clear blueprint on which to lay the material.
 My first step was to un-rush all my footage from the different locations, list what sequences I had in each city, then deconstruct the interviews, categorize them by theme and select the best bits.
 I jumped right into the edit on Adobe Premier Pro and wasted about 4 months thinking I could piece the film together right there.
 But because I had shot a lot of footage with only a general idea of what the final film would be like, I had set my own trap to fall into: there we so many things I wanted to show and say in the final film, it became this huge problem I had to solve.
 Imagine trying to build a puzzle where you are cutting out the pieces yourself while designing the final picture.